adjust/windows_sdk/README.md

   request failed or response could not be parsed.
 - `string TrackerName` the tracker name of the current install.
 Is `null` if request failed or response could not be parsed.
+- `string Network` the network grouping level of the current install.
+Is `null` if request failed, unavailable, or response could not be parsed.
+- `string Campaign` the campaign grouping level of the current install.
+Is `null` if request failed, unavailable or response could not be parsed.
+- `string Adgroup` the ad group grouping level of the current install.
+Is `null` if request failed, unavailable or response could not be parsed.
+- `string Creative` the creative grouping level of the current install.
+Is `null` if request failed, unavailable or response could not be parsed.

 #### Windows Phone
 ```cs